Health Promotion Sciences

 organizations, and communities.

-Organizational Settings: Public health agencies at the National, regional, state and local
+Organizational Settings: Graduates are recruited by public health agencies at national, regional, state, tribal, and local

 levels, including health maintenance organizations, health departments,